 As a manager it is important to know your legal duties when it comes to health and safety management.
 You have a responsibility to ensure that the company policies and procedures are implemented and maintained.
-You will also need to decide if and when the IOSH Managing Safely course is required.
+The IOSH Managing Safely course is a must for managers and supervisors.

-One of the core elements within the IOSH Managing Safely course content includes learning how to spot the hazards.
-You will also learn how to conduct a risk assessment.
+As mentioned above one of the core elements within the IOSH Managing Safely course is learning how to spot hazards, however you will learn how to conduct a risk assessment.
 The risk assessment will highlight the hazards, describe who is at risk and what the risks are and from there you will describe the safety measures that must be followed in order to keep employees and possibly the public safe from harm.
-Possession of IOSH certificates or in this case the IOSH Managing Safely certificate will prove that the supervisor or manager is able to:
+Possession of the IOSH Managing Safely certificate will prove that you are able to:

 - Recognise hazards found in the workplace